-The presentation will be created and submitted alongside the technical project report, and will be presented to the independent assessors, either face-to-face or via online video conferencing.
+The presentation will be presented to the independent assessors, either face-to-face or via online video conferencing.
 If using an online platform, EPAOs must ensure appropriate measures are in place to prevent misrepresentation and ensure the apprentice is not being aided in some way.

-The presentation must be submitted at the same time as the technical project report to allow the independent assessors a maximum of 3 working weeks to review it, saving independent assessor time in reviewing multiple documents and will allow the generation and collation of questions from both the report and presentation.
+The presentation materials must be submitted at the same time as the technical project report to allow the assessors time to review it, saving assessor time in reviewing multiple documents and will allow the generation and collation of questions from both the report and presentation.